JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(str.slice(-6)); // "Script"

-// substring treats negative as 0
+// substring treats negative values as 0

 console.log(str.substring(-6)); // "JavaScript"

-Q6: Are there performance differences?
+Q6: Are there any performance differences?

 7. Summary and Recommended Best Practices